hpc-uk/archer-benchmarks/reports/initial_comp/index.md

 <img src="img/osbli_tgv_perf_large.png" />

-<span id="_Ref515272703" class="anchor"></span>Figure 4: Performance of the OpenSBLI Taylor-Green vortex benchmark as a function of number of nodes up to high node counts.
+<a id="fig4"></a>Figure 4: Performance of the OpenSBLI Taylor-Green vortex benchmark as a function of number of nodes up to high node counts.

 ### GROMACS